Should I Go It Alone?

 Small Claims Court—Benefits and Risks

 Your neighbor across the street, Ricardo, is having a party.
 He has a few drinks and starts reminiscing about his glory days on his high school football team.
-He tells his nephew Kipling, “Back in ’82, I could throw a pigskin threw the hole in tire three miles away.”
+He tells his nephew Kipling, “Back in ’82, I could throw a pigskin through the hole in a tire three miles away.”
 Kipling saunters to the porch and picks up a football, hands it to Ricardo, and says “prove it.”

 Ricardo draws back and hurls the tawny, aged, leather ball with all his might.
 The ball flies in a triumphant arc.
 But instead of passing over the mountains several miles away, the journey of the football is interrupted by your living room window.
 CRASH.
 Your window is broken and shards of glass are scattered all over your sofa.

 You get an estimate and determine that it will cost $2,000 to fix the window.
 Ricardo refuses to pay to fix it.
 You want to sue him because it’s not fair that he smashed your window when he was showing off for his friends.